Infernolia/FOSSEE_Case_Study/README.md

 1) Tracing the path of the spread of each variant<BR>
 2) Time series correlation of number of cases and the number of strains sampled.<BR>
 3) Finding the severity of each strain and variant(eg. delta, alpha etc) by using deaths/cases.<BR>
+4) Smoothening the time series trends of all the variant and parameter curves.

  All data belongs to: https://www.gisaid.org/